 You are much better at allocating your resources almost exclusively to the high yield stuff.

 The highest yield exercises are big, compound exercises with a large range of motion.
 The ones that exercise multiple muscle groups at once.

 Don’t waste your time majoring in the minors doing tricep pushdowns, dumbbell lateral raises, and cable bicep curls.

 These exercises are just supplemental movements at best.

 So which exercises should you use?

-Check out The Best Workout Template for Busy Professionals to learn how to design your own simple yet highly effective training plan that utilizes only the stuff you need, and none of what you don't need.
+Check out The Best Workout Template for Busy Professionals to learn how to design a training plan that utilizes only the stuff you need, and none of what you don’t need.

 These programs are designed to be done in just 35 minutes a day.
 Everyone can carve out 30-35 minutes out of their day to exercise.

 PS: Knowing that your workout will only last ~35 minutes makes the anticipation of training more palatable and self-motivating.